joelhelbling/coy/README.md

 ## Installation

-First, you'll need to [install TrueCrypt](http://www.truecrypt.org/downloads) and ensure its command-line utility is visible in your path:
+First, you'll need to [install TrueCrypt 7.1a](https://github.com/DrWhax/truecrypt-archive) (or [compile from source](https://github.com/FreeApophis/TrueCrypt)) and ensure its command-line utility is visible in your path:

     $ which truecrypt